shiragamotohiro/Photoshop-jsx-Script/README.md

 ## Script file
 - make_L_print_image.jsx
     - convert all images of directry to optimum imanges for L format print ( 89mm * 127mm )
+    - support image aspect ratio is 3:2, 2:3, 4:3, 3:4.
+    - support output image resolution is 250dpi to 600dpi.
+    - flame colour : black or white.